APPLYING FOR A ROLE

 Firstly, you’ll have to fill out an online application form.
 This gives us all of the details we need to identify whether you’re eligible to go through to the next stage.

-Please note, our application form does ask you to provide quite a bit of your personal details about a wide range of topics.
+Please note, our application form does ask you to provide details about a wide range of topics.
 This includes information about your family, tattoos, business interests, financial position, and any previous convictions or involvement with the police (visit our Entry Requirements section to find out more).

 Shortlisting